cactode/cactode.github.io/_posts/2019-02-18-ultraskycrane.md

 ![](/img/projects/ultraskycrane/6.jpg)

-Leightweight aluminum carriages ride on the ropes and provide pulleys for a basic CoreXY motion setup.
+Lightweight aluminum carriages ride on the ropes and provide pulleys for a basic CoreXY motion setup.

 ![](/img/projects/ultraskycrane/7.jpg)